epics-modules/Dante/docs/source/index.rst

 and for other purposes.
 It also implements the mca interface from the EPICS mca_ module.
 The EPICS mca record can be used to display the spectra and control the basic operation including Regions-of-Interest (ROIs).

 The Dante driver can be used on both Windows and Linux.
-A Windows machine with a USB interface is currently required to load new firmware.
+A Windows machine with a USB interface is required to load new firmware.
 Otherwise the module can be used from either Linux or Windows over Ethernet.
 The Linux library provided can run on most Linux versions, including RHEL7/Centos7.

 This document does not attempt to give an explanation of the principles of operation of the Dante, or a detailed explanation of the many configuration parameters for the digital pulse processing.
-The user should consult the :download:`DanteManual <DANTE-4552 Manual Rev 2.9.pdf>` for this information.
+The user should consult the :download:`DanteManual <DANTE-4553 Manual rev2.3.pdf>` for this information.

 System controls
 ---------------